zeta1999/souffle/README.md

 ## How to contribute

 Issues and bug reports for Souffle are found in the [issue list](https://github.com/souffle-lang/souffle/issues).
-This list is also where new contributors may find good first extensions / bug fixes to work on.
+This list is also where new contributors may find extensions / bug fixes to work on.

 To contribute in this repo, please open a pull request from your fork of this repository.
 The general workflow is as follows.